Glendale Heights Dethatching Lawn Services

 Contact Glendale Heights’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in Glendale Heights.
-The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
-Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated as required by local ordinance.
-Only biodegradable paper yard waste bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited to comply with Illinois Environmental Protection Act (415 ILCS 5) and local waste reduction goals.
+The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
+Residents must use biodegradable paper yard waste bags—plastic bags are strictly prohibited—or rigid containers (up to 32 gallons) clearly marked for yard waste.
 Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure materials are placed at the curb on designated days.
-For more information on accepted materials, drop-off site hours, and permit requirements, contact:
+Yard waste is collected on scheduled days, and materials should be placed curbside by 6:00 AM.
+For larger quantities, the Village provides a yard waste drop-off site with specific operating hours and resident permit requirements.
+Always separate thatch from other yard debris if required by local guidelines.
+For more information on accepted materials, collection schedules, and drop-off procedures, contact:

 Glendale Heights Department of Public Works